mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narrations-overview.md

 Softanza's documentation system includes various types of documents, each serving a specific purpose:

-- Essentials: Core concepts and fundamentals
+- Essentials: Fundamental concepts of the language
-- Quickers: Rapid solutions for common tasks
+- Quickers: Quick solutions for common programming tasks
-- FAQs: Answers to frequent questions
+- FAQs: Answers to frequently asked questions
-- Quizzes: Knowledge reinforcement
+- Quizzes: Tests to reinforce learning
-- References: Comprehensive feature guides
+- References: Comprehensive guides for all features
-- Overviews: High-level component explanations
+- Overviews: High-level explanations of components or concepts
-- Stats: Performance and usage metrics
+- Stats: Performance metrics and usage statistics

 Narrations complement these by bridging theory and practice through storytelling in code.
 They demonstrate how Softanza's components work together to solve real-world problems, making them particularly valuable for intermediate users, visual learners, and those seeking practical applications.